marcialcarrillo/konrad-p3-frontend/README.md

 ## Usage Notes

 - You can log in as a guest.
-- If registering an account, the email doesn't have to valid, just have the correct format.
+- If registering a new account, the email doesn't have to be valid, it just needs an appropriate format.
 Images must be 1MB or less for the profile and ID.

 ## Screenshots